twxsha/devx_summer22_interns/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm install popmotion`

+Launches the popmotion module for the scrolling bar view in project page.\

+### `npm install stylefire`

+Launches the sylefire module for the scrolling bar view in project page.\

+### `npm install react-horizontal-scrolling-menu`

+Launches the react-horizontal-scrolling-menu module for the scrolling bar view in project page.\

 ### `npm test`

 Launches the test runner in the interactive watch mode.\